MoniMurray/bookworms-et-al/README.md

 Search feature on the Navigation bar is available to all users.

-Logout feature is automatic following successful login and appears on Navigation bar to all website users.
-Logout returns the user to Home page.
+Logout feature's display is automatic following successful login and appears on Navigation bar to all logged in website users.
+Logout returns the site user to Home page.

 The interactive footer contains internal links to the About Us and Privacy Policy pages.
 It also contains a link to Bookworm's Newsletter VIP Club subscription form, and external links to the website's social media.